 Alongside daily rehearsals and schedules, there is a demanding schedule of concerts, broadcasts and

-The team is headed by the Organist and Director of Music, Paul Trepte, and his assistant Jonathan Lilley.
+The team is headed by the Organist and Director of Music, Paul Trepte, and his assistant Edmund Aldhouse.
 Former organists have included musicians of high repute such as Christopher Tye, Robert White, Basil Harwood, Tertius Noble and Arthur Wills.

 Under the direction of Paul Trepte, Ely Cathedral Choir is much in demand for radio and television broadcasts, recordings, concerts and tours.